oguzhanKomcu/Api_Gateway_Sample_Project/README.md

 - Technological freedom : Microservices will not follow a "one size fits all" approach.
 You have the freedom to choose the best tool based on your needs.

 [Source website](https://mindmajix.com/what-is-microservices#benefits)
+# What is API Gateway?

+It is an API that is a facade that enables complex services used in Microservice structures to be opened against clients from a single source.
+Clients go through security and authorization checks through this API and get results by triggering the target microservice through API Gateway.API Gateway is criticized for creating a tight bond with the client, but this can be ignored since its advantages seriously overshadow this disadvantage.
+The main function of API Gateway is to receive the request from the client and forward it to the appropriate service.

+With the API gateway, operations such as authentication and authorization, logging, response caching, response caching can be done.

 <img src="http://mustafabas.me/Images/Uploads/1_5uiljeete7o-u0klbk1kpgjpeg_size.jpeg" width="500" height="300">